steveicarus/iverilog/README.md

 	reg logic bar, bat;
 ```
 ... and so forth.
 The syntax can be turned off by using the
-`-g2` flag to iverilog, and turned on explicitly with the `-g2x`
+`-gxtypes` flag to iverilog, and turned on explicitly with the
-flag to iverilog.
+`-gno-xtypes flag to iverilog.
+Note that this applies to standard
+Verilog; SystemVerilog allows similar syntax.

 ## Credits